 To truly get to know the culture, it is important to be sensitive to cultural differences.
 A traveler may inadvertently offend someone with a certain gesture or cultural practice.
 Most guidebooks include cultural practices with suggestions of where to eat and stay, so a guidebook would be a great investment for preparing for travel.

 Additionally, there is the factor of language.
 Even English speakers who visit English-speaking nations may experience some difference in vocabulary or usage.
-A college student studying abroad needn’t be a fluent speaker of the language of the country being visited, but it would be a good idea to learn some key phrases and expressions of politeness.
+Thanks to the rise of in-person and online TEFL jobs, a college student studying abroad needn’t be a fluent speaker of the language of the country being visited, but it would be a good idea to learn some key phrases and expressions of politeness..

 If a student doesn’t understand an assignment, he should politely ask his teacher, teaching assistant, or another student.
 Students may be given types of assignments they are not accustomed to at their home institution; they shouldn’t be intimidated and shouldn’t make assumptions.

 And they should ask for help as early as possible, not the week or night before a big assignment is due.
 This means students need to start their work early and not leave it until the last minute.

 This is always a good strategy for keeping one’s grades high, but it’s especially important while one is abroad, since distractions will be higher than ever and assignments may be different than usual.
 So students prefer to ask someone to “write my essay” so they shouldn’t spend all day locked in their room with books, but they also shouldn’t forget that they are abroad primarily as students, not tourists.